 The Admissions Committee only reviews complete applications.
 Your application portfolio is not deemed complete until all application materials are received.
 It is the responsibility of the applicant to ensure that application materials have been received by the appropriate office and the application file is complete by the posted deadline.
 Contact the Office of Admissions & Student Services with all application concerns.

 The School of Nursing and Dean of The Graduate School will notify you in writing of your outcome as soon as decisions are rendered.
-To ensure we utilize the correct address, please notify the Office of Admissions & Student Services in the School of Nursing, (919) 966-4260, and The Graduate School, (919) 966-2611, of any change in contact information once your application is submitted.
+To ensure we utilize the correct address, please notify the Office of Student Services in the School of Nursing, (919) 966-4260, and The Graduate School, (919) 966-2611, of any change in contact information once your application is submitted.
 Please submit changes to name, mailing address or email address via your home page within the online application system and notify the graduate admissions office in the School of Nursing via email of the change.

 FOLLOWING ADMISSION ACCEPTANCE